valeriocos/facebook-comment-helper/README.md

 In order to build an installer, you need:

 - WinPython (https://winpython.github.io/), which is a portable distribution of Python
-- Inno Setup (http://www.jrsoftware.org/isinfo.php), which generates an installer for a Windows program.
+- Inno Setup (http://www.jrsoftware.org/isinfo.php), which generates an installer for Windows.

 ### Process: